Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Disadvantages of Dog Ear Cropping

-The disadvantages of ear cropping outweigh the pros.
+The disadvantages of ear cropping are many.
 Let’s take a look.

 • Dogs with cropped ears are negatively perceived